outline/outline/README.md

    1. Ensure that the bot token scope contains at least `users:read`
 1. Run `make up`.
 This will download dependencies, build and launch a development version of Outline

+### Testing

+The `Makefile` has other useful scripts, including some test automation.

+1. To run the entire test suite, run `make test`
+1. During development, it's often useful, to re-run some tests every time a file is changed.
+Use `make watch` to start the test daemon and follow the instructions in the console

 # Contributing

 Outline is built and maintained by a small team – we'd love your help to fix bugs and add features!